desbizz/github/readme.md

-# This project uses github api to fetch user data to view users data and Api
+# This project uses github api to fetch user data to and repos

 ## Usage